jocelyn-stericker/typescript-react-jsx/README.md

 # TypeScript with React JSX

+> There are now better options available. **Consider using [jsx-typescript](https://github.com/fdecampredon/jsx-typescript) instead.**

 TypeScript with React JSX is a modified version of the [TypeScript](https://github.com/Microsoft/TypeScript) compiler and language services.
 To avoid ambiguity with the casting operator, instead of `<Component />`, the syntax is `<!Component />`.
 This makes reading code easier, and will make autocompletion smarter.

-> **Current status**: Currently based on [TypeScript 1.3](https://github.com/Microsoft/TypeScript).
+Currently based on [TypeScript 1.3](https://github.com/Microsoft/TypeScript).
 Basic usage, including type checking, works.
 Can be integrated into Visual Studio 2015 and gulp. *IntelliSense and syntax highlighting don't work.*

 ## Using Typescript with React JSX
 You can use this anywhere you can use TypeScript 1.3.
 The CLI, Visual Studio 2015, and gulp are supported.
 [Typed React](https://github.com/Asana/typed-react) is required.